mixmix/cultural_modules/operating_systems/Gaengeviertel.md

 - service role
   - new people are commonly invite to work in the cafe/ bar, which enables everyone to meet more easily (

-- a patre (spelling? literally 'godfather')
+- a Pate (spelling? literally 'godfather')
   - each new person supported by one

-- 'coffee chat'
+- 'coffee club'
   - if something is going really bad someone can go and have a last attempt to resolve problems by inviting a person discuss over coffe.
 This is the last chance and is quite serious.
 Very rare.
-  - not sure who picks this role up or how it's decided to start this
+  - members are to be picked by the main assembly

 - work groups
   - permanent
-  - responsible for specific things (e.g. technology, ..)
+  - responsible for specific things
-NOTE: need more detail on this (what sort of groups, how big, do they feed back
+  - examples :
+    - communication
+    - negotiation with the municipality
+    - programming
+    - for each house's self-administration
+    - building-issues
+    - finances
+    - for the main assembly
+  - all meet frequently, meetings are open to newcomers

 Organisation
 ------------

-I don't know what other organisational structures they have.
+Two registered legal bodies: one housing association (administrting and later owning the houses) and one programming association (running the program within the houses)

 Adaptation
 ==========